docker/compose/README.md

     RUN pip install -r requirements.txt
     CMD python app.py

-Define the services that make up your app so they can be run together in an isolated environment:
+Create a `fig.yml` file that defines the services that make up your app so they can be run together in an isolated environment:

 ```yaml
 web: